 While there are some older iPad and Macbooks that are capable of matching the iPhone XR's liquid retina display for pixel density, almost all the the HD and Super HD Retina displays found in the last several generations of iPhone have the XR's Liquid Retina Display beat for resolution.

-What's more, the OLED-based Retina displays found in the iPhone X, iPhone XS and iPhone XS Max boast significantly higher pixel-counts, pixel-density and contrast-ratios.
+What's more, the OLED-based Retina displays found in the iPhone X (Amazon), iPhone XS (Amazon) and iPhone XS Max (Amazon) boast significantly higher pixel-counts, pixel-density and contrast-ratios.
+You can check out our feature on the Top 5 iPhone XS Alternatives here.